Skip to main content

 • If you're hearing an echo, see Why am I hearing an echo?

-Troubleshooting screen sharing using Google Chrome on macOS
+Troubleshooting screen sharing issues with Google Chrome on macOS

-If you're unable to screen share using Google Chrome on macOS, please try the following:
+If you're unable to screen share using Google Chrome on macOS, try the following steps:

 • Quit Google Chrome

-• Navigate to System Preferences > Security & Privacy > Privacy > Screen Recording
+• Navigate to System Settings > Privacy & Security > Privacy > Screen Recording

 • Disable Google Chrome